ThePumpKnight/phoenix-tag/README.md

  - Supercharge [CP]
  - Voxel Doom

  IMPORTANT NOTE: HUD related mods, music mods and similars are already supposed to work with PhoenixTag, unless stated otherwise.
+We are not responsible of hideous loading orders, brutal mod mixes and other user-related issues that might arise from combining these mods between them.